-Like any strategy formation it is essential to know all the reasons for the strategy and how it will be implemented.
+Like any strategy formation, it is essential to know all the reasons for the strategy and how it will be implemented.
 This will give you a clear view of how the strategy can be successful.
-Also it is important to monitor and track elements of the strategy to make sure all aspects are performing properly.
-By doing so, you can find elements that are underperforming and make adjustments of need be and possible.
+It is important to monitor and track elements of the strategy to make sure all aspects are performing properly.
+By doing so, you can find elements that are underperforming and make adjustments if need be and possible.
 Combining all of these planning elements will help ensure that your strategy is successful over the long run.

 Lack of Defined Goals

 All strategies will have visions and intentions but without goals, there are not quantifiable measurements for success of the strategy.
 Lack of goals can prevent even well-planned strategies to achieve success.
 Goals should be broken up into short-term and long-term goals with specific numbers or objectives in order to give the strategy direction.